image editor output image1850181532 1760374091776.png

 A coffee mug of DNA could hold all the data on Earth.

-Data density of DNA is theoretically about 200 pentabytes per gram.
-A mid-sized data center can hold around 20 pentabytes of data.
-Even before the first transistors were invented, nature already had perfected data compression. - Longevity
+Data density of DNA is theoretically about 200 petabytes per gram.
+A mid-sized data center can hold around 20 petabytes of data.
+Just imagine how many data centers we can get rid of with just a gram of DNA.

 Hard drives can survive only 5-10 years.
+Magnetic tapes can survive for 50 years.
 After that they need to be replaced.
 DNA, on the other hand, can survive for thousands of years.
-Scientists have successfully sequenced DNA of Woolly Mammoths over 10000 years old and Neanderthal DNA of over 40000 years old. - No refrigeration
+Scientists have successfully sequenced DNA of Woolly Mammoths over 10000 years old and Neanderthal DNA of over 40000 years old.
+Our data if stored in DNA could outlive our species.

 Data centers use large amounts of water, refrigerants and power for cooling purposes.
-This is not required when it comes to DNA.
-Once stored, it simply exists without an issue. - Eco friendly
+Whereas DNA once stored dried and sealed, it simply exists without an issue.

 Unlike hard drives that use rare metals, DNA is made from carbon, hydrogen, oxygen, nitrogen and phosphorus which make life itself.
 Switching just a fraction of data to DNA can drastically reduce e-waste.